In farewell, DeVos urges Congress to reject Biden’s policies | Federal News Network

 DeVos made no mention of those disputes but instead offered “sincere gratitude for your partnership” on a range of education issues.
 Most of her major policies, however, were enacted through federal rulemaking and not through legislation passed by Congress.
 In her letter, she pledged to continue working with Congress “doing what’s right for America’s students.”

 Much of the letter serves as a final appeal for school choice legislation that DeVos pushed for nearly two years while failing to gain support from Democrats and many Republicans.
-The proposal would provide tax breaks to people who donate to groups that offer funding to send students to private schools or other alternatives to traditional public schools.
+The proposal would provide tax breaks for donations to organizations that sponsor students attending private schools or other alternatives to traditional public education.

 Critics have said the idea amounts to a federal voucher program, but DeVos said it would empower families to choose the best options for their children — an issue that she said has become increasingly important amid the pandemic.